mattlennon3/awesome-config/README.md

 - [ ] wallpaper driven from a folder rather than a specific file
 - [ ] add script to launch both debug commands into a terminal
   - [ ] don't keep opening startup programs in Xephyr window (i.e when debugging/developing)
+- [ ] sort out imports? keys.lua is imported in 2 different files so runs twice, which could be an issue.
+Maybe assign the result to a global and use it if available?

 ## Spotify issues:
 https://github.com/awesomeWM/awesome/pull/2484